BenFredj-Mehdi/Stroke-Prediction/README.md

 - Intro audio is handled by `App/intro.js`.
 Place your audio at `App/Songs/`.
 - This repo uses a filename: `SUPER MARIO BROS. - Main Theme By Koji Kondo  Nintendo.mp3` — update the file or the path in `intro.js` if needed.
-- Note: Most modern browsers block autoplay with sound unless the user interacts with the page.
-If autoplay is blocked the page will show after a short delay or after user input — consider adding a visible "Play" button for better UX.

 ---